 The necessary problem solving skills and the speed you need for JEE can very easily be developed through consistent practice.

 There are talented students and then there are the laborious ones.
 One does not have control over one’s innate talent, but one does have absolute control over one’s hard work.
 Even if you feel you’re not talented enough, no problem.

 Sheer practice and determination can take you a long way in acquiring that talent and beating those aspirants who are talented but don’t do their share of hard work.

 Choose a Good Coaching Institute

-I would recommend you to join a good coaching institute in your locality.
-That is because a reputed coaching institute will help you in providing the right guidance, decent study material and a means to resolve all your doubts that you will inevitably stumble upon during problem solving.
-Choosing the right institute will make your task much more regulated and disciplined, and give you the right motivation to study.
-I was a student of FIITJEE.
-So there you go!
-Choose a good coaching class, that’s the first step 🙂
+I would recommend you to join a good coaching (online or offline).
+That is because coaching will help you in providing the right guidance, decent study material and a means to resolve all your doubts that you will inevitably stumble upon during problem solving.
+Choosing the right coaching institute will make your task much more regulated and disciplined, and give you the right motivation to study.

 Books you’ll need for JEE Preparation